 Speedify also has 200 servers in 50 countries.
 This is useful because you can connect to a nearby server, wherever you are in the world.

 It’s one of the only free VPNs to offer channel bonding.
-Channel bonding helps to increase the speed, reliability, and overall performance of your connection.
-It does this by combining two connections, like your cell phone’s internet connection and wi-fi.
+Channel bonding combines the WiFi hotspot with your mobile data connection to increase the speed, reliability, and overall performance of your connection.

 I wasn’t able to access Netflix US or Hulu while using Speedify.
 I found that it can only unblock HBO GO, YouTube, and Kodi add-ons.